 - An overview of some basic pole fitness moves for beginners

 I started my pole fitness journey back in 2009 and I became an instructor in 2013.
-I originally set this website up as a resource for beginner pole dancers who are learning to pole dance.
+I set this website up as a resource for beginner pole dancers who are learning to pole dance.

 Pole dancing completely changed my entire life.
 It changed the way I feel about myself and my body.
-I was amazed at what my body was capable of – you can experience this to!
+I was amazed at what my body was capable of – you can experience this too!

 Pole dancing is a truly inclusive sport – welcoming to everyone regardless of your size, height and weight.

-The Basics of Pole Dancing
+Pole Dancing Basics